- Threats against small businesses

 - Interact with NIST experts and other small businesses through periodic COI meetings

-- Be invited to offer suggestions to NIST for new cybersecurity resources specific to small business, as well as small business considerations that NIST should take into account within their other cybersecurity resources
+- Be invited to offer suggestions to NIST for new cybersecurity resources specific to small businesses, as well as small business considerations that NIST should take into account within their other cybersecurity resources

-- Be encouraged to provide comments on new draft NIST cybersecurity publications
+- Be encouraged to provide comments on the new draft of NIST cybersecurity publications

 - Learn about NIST’s cybersecurity resources and how small businesses can best utilize them

 Pete Tseronis, founder and CEO of Dots and Bridges, a small business tech firm, recently explained the benefits of joining the Small Business COI:

 “I get to sit at the table and get to build trust with the federal government, NIST, on standards or regulation or policy.
 So it’s a no-brainer, and if you’re in sales or business development or marketing…this is how you meet the people where the problems are being addressed.”

 At the same event where NIST launched the Small Business COI, NIST also announced the new Cybersecurity Connections Initiative.
 The Initiative brings together high-tech businesses in Montgomery County, Maryland, where NIST is located, with the cybersecurity experts at NIST.